Lindy Ruff: Buffalo Sabres (first tenure)

 On February 20, 2013, the Sabres announced Ruff had been relieved of his coaching duties, ending his tenure as the NHL's longest active-serving coach with one team and second only to Gregg Popovich in the four major sports in North America.
 Ron Rolston, head coach of the American Hockey League's Rochester Americans, was named as his replacement.

 Dallas Stars

 On June 20, 2013, the Dallas Stars announced they were in the process of hiring Ruff as head coach.
-This was also on the anniversary of the controversial defeat of the Sabres in the Stanley Cup Finals in 1999.
+This was also on the anniversary of the controversial defeat of the Sabres in the Stanley Cup Final in 1999.
 On June 21, 2013, the Stars announced Ruff would be their new head coach.

 In 2014, Ruff led the Stars to their first playoff appearance since 2008, but lost in the opening round to the Anaheim Ducks in six games.
 Ruff served as the head coach of the Central Division squad in the 2015–16 All-Star Game.

 On April 9, 2017, the Stars announced Ruff would not return as head coach for the 2017–18 season.